What is Diastasis Recti?

 My Gap Isn’t Closing… Now What?

-If you’ve been trying to close your abdominal muscle gap on your own and are having no success, see a women’s health physiotherapist for further treatment.
+If you’ve been trying to close your abdominal muscle gap on your own and are having no success, there are online programs guided by professionals or you could see a women’s health physiotherapist for further treatment.
 If you’ve been seeing a physiotherapist for this issue you may be a candidate for abdominoplasty.
 Talk with your physiotherapist and your doctor.

 What Does Diastasis Recti Look Like?